cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     print k.get("path:hsa05416")

-.. seealso:: Reference guide of :class:`bioservices.kegg.Kegg` for more details
+.. seealso:: Reference guide of :class:`bioservices.kegg.KEGG` for more details
 .. seealso:: :ref:`kegg_tutorial` for more details
-.. seealso:: Reference guide of :class:`bioservices.kegg.KeggParser` to parse a KEGG entry into a dictionary
+.. seealso:: Reference guide of :class:`bioservices.kegg.KEGGParser` to parse a KEGG entry into a dictionary

 ..
 WSDbfetch service
    ==================